 - Heritage Quest – a partner of Ancestry.com includes the Federal Censuses, bank and military records, and other local sources.
 Access is available anywhere with your library card.

 - Life Records Database – birth, death, and marriage indexes from the Democrat and Chronicle.
-A fee-based article search and retrieval service from the Central Library of Rochester and Monroe County.
+An article search and retrieval service from the Central Library of Rochester and Monroe County.